-Saima Siddiqui serves as ISPU’s Board Chair and has been a member of the Board of Directors since 2008.
-Ms. Siddiqui has chaired the Nominations Committee, served on the Governance Committee, and led the most recent Executive Director Search for ISPU.
+Saima Siddiqui serves as ISPU Board Chair and has been a member of the board of directors since 2008.
+She has chaired the nominations committee, served on the governance committee, and led the most recent executive director search for ISPU.

 Ms. Siddiqui has a background in higher education and professional development.
-She currently serves as the Senior Director of College and University Relations at The Washington Center.
-Prior to that, she led Career Services at National University of Singapore Business School, building and strengthening recruiting and career counseling for 3000 MBA and BBA students.
-She also has served as Vice President at Mom Corps, an innovative placement firm that works with companies to develop flexible staffing models.
-Before moving into education and career development, Ms. Siddiqui worked in finance and community development.
+She currently serves as the Managing Director of College and University Relations at The Washington Center.
+Prior to that, she led career services at National University of Singapore Business School, building and strengthening recruiting and career counseling for 3000 MBA and BBA students.
+She also has served as vice president at Mom Corps, an innovative placement firm that works with companies to develop flexible staffing models.
+Before moving into education and career development, she worked in finance and community development.

 Ms. Siddiqui holds a Master of Government Administration and a Master of City Planning from the University of Pennsylvania, and a BS from Northwestern University.
 She lives in Bethesda, Maryland, with her husband, Kamran Khan, and her two children.